MileHacker Logo

 Happy Hours and Dining Deals

-• Many restaurants feature a "Mittagsmenü" (lunch menu) during weekdays.
+• A lot of restaurants offer a "Mittagsmenü" (lunch menu) during weekdays.
 These menus commonly contain a hot, substantial meal at a significantly lower price than dinner.

-• This constitutes an excellent way to enjoy good food on a budget.
+• This constitutes an excellent way to enjoy good food on a tight budget.

 • Seek out daily specials (Tageskarte) posted outside restaurants.